73km | 1600m

 Included in Entry

-1st April – 7.45am: Ride village in Buxton opens.
+24th Feb – 8.30am: Ride village in Hope opens.
 Collecting your ride number takes approx 10 mins.

-The medium route follows the long route for the first 45km so you can choose at that point which route to take on.
+The medium route follows the long route for the first 28km so you can choose at that point which route to take on.
+There is one long (mostly road) climb up to the split.

 A really nice short route taking in a mix of back roads and two long gravel sections.
 The route follows the long route for the first 30km to the feed stop and then chops out the bottom half, finishing on some nice gravel back to Buxton.